 The attention to detail continues when it comes to the build quality.
-It features a 15mm MDF cabinet with a vinyl coating and black painting.
+The updated Evo offers a thicker and more robust cabinet than its predecessor.
 It’s solid and robust.

-Component quality is also high from the Polyglass woofer cone through to the tweeters aluminum inverted dome.
+Component quality is also high with a brand new Slatefiber low-frequency driver along with an aluminum inverted dome high-frequency driver.
 Not as refined as their more expensive line.
 But, there is no doubting they have approached these monitors with care and precision.

-Exclusive components set the Alpha 50 apart from the competition.
+Exclusive components set the Alpha 50 Evo apart from the competition.

-They are on the heavier side.
-But this does add to the premium feel.
+This monitor is on the heavier side but still lighter than the original Alpha 50.
+While still weighty it does add to the premium feel.
 A well-built monitor that is sure to last you a long time.
 As long as you treat them well.

-The Focal Alpha 50 is heavier than other 5-inch monitors.
+The Focal Alpha 50 Evo is lighter than the original Alpha 50.

-The tweeter is a 1-inch aluminum inverted dome powered by a 20W class AB amplifier.
+The tweeter is a 1-inch aluminum inverted dome.
 Not quite as premium as the other tweeter configurations available from Focal.
 But, it still performs exceptionally well.

-The frequency response is 45Hz-22kHz.
+The frequency response is 45Hz-22kHz much like the previous Alpha 50.
 An excellent range that delivers smooth sound across the full spectrum.
-With a max SPL of 103dB, these are quite loud and more than enough to fill a small or medium-sized studio.
+With a max SPL of 101dB, these are quite loud and more than enough to fill a small or medium-sized studio.